 Posted: Mon 7th Feb 2022

-Ian Felton, owner of the Trinity Art Gallery in Tower Hamlets, faced a major headache as the Covid-19 pandemic struck in early 2020, as he looked to build his relatively young business' online presence.
+Ian Felton, owner of the Trinity Art Gallery in Tower Hamlets, faced a major headache during the Covid-19 pandemic in early 2020, as he looked to build his relatively young business' online presence.

 However, after successfully applying for a £1,000 Pivot Project grant, Ian revolutionised his business, which is now thriving.